-- qualitative information such as credit risk budget and strategies, risk appetite framework on credit risk, credit risk policies and procedures, internal policies and procedures for collateral valuation; - supervisory information, such as routine credit risk monitoring reports, credit file reviews, findings from on-site inspections, deep dives, previous risk assessment system reports and other routine templates; - non-harmonised reporting from national competent authorities.
+- supervisory information, such as routine credit risk monitoring reports, credit file reviews, findings from on-site inspections, deep dives, previous risk assessment system reports and other routine reporting templates; - non-harmonised reporting forwarded by national competent authorities.

 JSTs will flag the related modules as material or immaterial.
-The JST always makes the final decision on the materiality assessment, considering the results of the automatic assessment and taking into account the specificity and complexity of the institution.
+In making their final decision on the materiality assessment, JSTs always take into consideration the results of the automatic assessment and the specificity and complexity of the institution.